Do Budgies Really Need Bath?

 Is It Necessary to Dry a Budgie After Its Bath?

 Budgies usually prefer to dry themselves naturally.
-Ensure they are in a warm, draft-free area to dry off safely.
+To dry off safely, ensure they are in a warm, draft-free area.

 Are There Any Risks Associated with Budgie Baths?